 We keep you up to date with progress throughout the apprenticeship and carry out regular reviews to ensure your apprentice is on track and that the business objectives are being met.

 In most cases, apprentices can start throughout the year and all of the training can take place in the workplace.
 There is no need for your apprentice to physically attend classes or college one day a week.
 Our legal apprenticeships are delivered nationally with a particular focus on Greater Manchester, Leeds, Liverpool, Bristol, Birmingham and London.

 People of all ages and educational backgrounds can become apprentices, but there are some restrictions, the most important of which are:

 - The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.
 The training therefore needs to be materially different from any prior qualification or previous apprenticeship;

 - The apprentice must be employed, usually for 30+ hours a week, and work more than 50% of their time in England;

 - The period of teaching and learning must be at least 12 months and, during this time, apprentices are expected to spend at least 20% of their time in “off the job” training.

 Employers that pay the Apprenticeship Levy are able to pay all of the training costs from their Apprenticeship Levy account.

-Progression from one level of legal apprenticeship to another is possible and we offer a career structure that can begin at entry level and lead all the way to qualification as a Solicitor, Licensed Conveyancer or Chartered Legal Executive.
+Progression from one level of law apprenticeship to another is possible and we offer a career structure that can begin at entry level and lead all the way to degree-level qualifications as a Solicitor or Chartered Legal Executive.